Saturday, June 21, 2025

 Oh dear...
 There were so many detours, diversions, closures, stoppages, road cones, workmen with stop signs, and emergency traffic lights, that I swear my Intercity bus was off Highway No 1 (that historically leads straight up to Auckland from Wellington) more times than we were on it.
 Because of the delays and then the rush to not be too overly-late for arrival in the City of Sails we hadnt even stopped for dinner,.
 Lunch had been at noon.
 We arrived Auckland at 10.15 pm.
 We had stopped at some toilet stops but were chastised with "Be back in five minutes.
 Repeat, five minutes.
 Or.....?"

-above: During our diversion away from The Desert Road we ended up in The National Park and climbing a mountain.
+above: During our diversion away from The Desert Road we ended up in The National Park with the bus weaving up a mountain.
 This was the view of Lake Taupo way way down in the distance.

 But because of the road diversions we did see magnificent backblocks* scenery, especially around the Ohakune area.

 I flew home from Auckland last Thursday, the day before it was announced that The Desert Road was now open for Highway No 1 traffic.
-The Desert Road detour had been the worst and longest traffic detour, taking us through the National Park area, weaving our way up the mountain for a long way.
+The Desert Road detour had been the worst and longest traffic detour, taking us through the National Park area, weaving our way up the mountain.

 Anyway....